'When you give yourself to places, they give you yourself back.' REBECCA SOLNIT, WANDERLUST: A HISTORY OF WALKING

 Reflective, generous, gentle, political walking is also an act of reflection, transition, story telling and community building.

-Come rain or shine, meet at the Arts Mansion’s Great Hall.
+Come rain or shine, meet at the Great Hall Courtyard.

 Walk And Talk With A Stranger: Walk with someone you dont know.
 Walk for 10 minutes together in a direction you both choose.
 First they talk and you listen.
 Really listen.
 Walk back for 10 minutes and talk to them whilst they listen to you.